Bayernatoor/blockclock_mining_stats/README.md

 **I hope you enjoy.
 This is a little project to help me better learn Python and bitcoin.**

 **I plan to continue updating this script, the setup needs to be improved and the overall structure of the app as well.
-If you have any suggestions or notice bugs/improvements, please open an issue :D**
+Gotta an tips or improvements or notice some bugs, I'd love to hear it :D. Just open an issue!